 Options

 HOOPS Luminate engine options can be set up on the three main classes of the visualization cluster: the resource manager, the window and the viewpoint.
-Setting up an option requires to access the RED::IOptions interface from the object that needs to be configured.
+Setting up an option requires to access the RED::IOptions

 Options in HOOPS Luminate follow an inheritance rule in the following order:

-1. Resource manager (RED::IResourceManager)
+Resource manager (

 The schema below, illustrates the hierarchy of options in HOOPS Luminate:

 Every option defined at the window level overloads the value set on the cluster’s resource manager.
 Every option defined at the viewpoint level overrides the value set on the window(s) the viewpoint belongs to.
 Whenever an option has not been set on a cluster object, the value used for it is taken from its ‘parent’ from the inheritance rule perspective: the window and then the resource manager for a viewpoint; the resource manager for a window.
-Note that it’s possible to remove option values that may have been set on an object calling RED::IOptions::RemoveOverloadedOptions.
+Note that it’s possible to remove option values that may have been set on an object calling RED::IOptions::RemoveOverloadedOptions

-So in the example above, the RED::OPTIONS_RAY_SHADOWS is disabled at the resource manager level, and enabled at the window level.
+is disabled at the resource manager level, and enabled at the window level.
 The window setup has a precedence over the resource manager setup, and viewpoint 1 and 2 will therefore benefit of the option value (the option has not been setup for viewpoint 1 and 2, therefore, they search the option value to use in their parent window, and on the resource manager if the window has not overriden the option).

-See the RED::IOptions interface for further details on options.
+interface for further details on options.

 Setting Up Options